goshevs/pchained/README.md

-The most recent release, `pchained` v.1.0, unifies model definition for imputed variables, scales or stand-alone dependent variables, and simplifies syntax while providing a much greater degree of flexiblity in model specification.
+The most recent release, `pchained` v.1.0, unifies model definition for imputed variables, scales or stand-alone dependent variables, and simplifies syntax while providing a much greater degree of flexibility in model specification.

-The most recent version is **not backward compatable** and therefore old code has to be updated to the new syntax to ensure proper operation.
+This version of `pchained` is **not backward compatible** and therefore old code has to be updated to the new syntax to ensure proper operation.

 **Added functionality**

-The following new functionality was added to `pchained` in this version:
+The following new features have been added to `pchained`:

 - Imputation subject to conditions.
 See options `CONDImputed` and `CONDComplete`
-- Imputation on a full set of scale items rather than on functions of scale items.
+- Imputation on a full set of scale items in addition to imputation on functions of scale items.
 See examples below for an illustration.
 - Wildcards (i.e. `*`) can now be used in variable lists